hydecorp/drawer/doc/source/mixin/index.md

 ## Overview
 This component is written in [RxJS] and reading its code requires some basic understanding of how RxJS works.
-It may also serve as an example of how to use RxJS (or how not to use it...).
+It may also serve as an example of how to use RxJS.

-Other than RxJS, you should be familiar with the (non-standard) function-bind syntax `::`, which is extremely helpful with using RxJS operators *as if* they were class methods, as well as writing private functions for our mixin.
+Other than RxJS, you should be familiar with [ES6 Mixin][esmixins], which is a clever way of using the ES6 class syntax to achieve inheritance-based mixins.

-Finally, the export is a [ES6 Mixin][esmixins], which is a clever way of using the ES6 class syntax to achieve inheritance-based mixins.
+The mixin in the main export of this file.

 ## Table of Contents
 {:.no_toc}